MariiaZimokha/OttoDIY-Monty/README.md

 I can walk forward and backwards.
 I can detect obstacles and aviod them.

 # How does it work
 Current robot has 4 servo motors which allow it to walk.
-Also it has ultrasonic sensor which allows to detect obstacles and avoid it.
+Also it has ultrasonic sensor which allows to detect obstacles and avoid them.